 Policy 25 of the Horsham District Planning Framework also seeks to protect the landscape character of the District against inappropriate development, and only supports development proposals that, inter alia, protects, conserves and enhances landscape character.
-Policy 26 of the Framework protects the rural character of the countryside and, although it allows for development for the disposal of waste, it establishes that development in the countryside will only be acceptable where it protects and/or conserves and/or enhances the key features and characteristics of the landscape character area in which it is located, including tranquillity.
+Policy 26 of the Framework protects the rural character of the countryside and, although it allows for development for the disposal of waste, it establishes that development in the countryside will only be acceptable where it protects and/or conserves and/or enhances the key features and characteristics of the landscape character area in which it is located, including tranquility.

-We note the first sentence of paragraph 5.2.4 of the EIA NTS; "the scale of existing development such as the Brookhurst Wood Landfill Site and other industrial scale operations in the immediate vicinity of the site means that it is within the capacity of the Landscape Character Areas that the Application Site is situated in, to absorb this type of development."
+We note the first sentence of paragraph 5.1.6 of the EIA NTS; "the scale of existing development such as the Brookhurst Wood Landfill Site and other industrial scale operations in the immediate vicinity of the site means that the landscape character area within which the site sits and adjacent character areas would be able to absorb the 3Rs Facility without compromising its key characteristics."

-However, the EIA concludes that the development would have a "moderate adverse" effect on the Horsham Character Area P1: Upper Arun Valley and "minor adverse" effect on K2: Faygate and Warnham Vale (the summary Table 5.6 erroneously transposes these character areas and their respective effects).
+However, notwithstanding the redesign of the complex, the EIA still concludes that the development would have a "moderate adverse" effect on the Horsham Character Area P1: Upper Arun Valley and "minor adverse" effect on K2: Faygate and Warnham Vale.
 The EIA also concludes that the proposed development would have a minor adverse impact on the larger-scale West Sussex Character Area LW8: Northern Vales (Table 5.6).

-The EIA concludes that neither effect is "significant", which we consider odd for a "moderate adverse" effect, as does the fact that the EIA considers the sensitivity of Horsham Character Area K2: Faygate and Warnham Vale to be low whereas the sensitivity of the other character areas is considered to be medium, even at the larger scales of the West Sussex LCA and National Character Areas.
+The EIA concludes that neither effect is "significant", which we consider odd for a "moderate adverse" effect, as does the fact that the EIA considers the sensitivity of Horsham Character Area K2: Faygate and Warnham Vale to be low whereas the sensitivity of the other character areas is considered to be medium, even at the larger scales of the West Sussex LCA and

+National Character Areas.
 (We note that the reason given for this is the declining quality of the landscape character, but surely an area where landscape character is declining is more vulnerable to further detrimental change?)